Guide to Work, Study, Travel and Living Abroad

 • Rule Three: taking a ferry back to the mainland the same day as your flight is a good way to miss your plane.
 Planning to stay a few days in Athens at the end of the trip can help avoid this nightmare scenario.

-Bottom line: it is advisable to wait until your arrival in Greece to buy ferry tickets.
-The two best ways to do so are through a travel agent in the port of departure, and at the port itself.
-Using a travel agent cuts down on footwork: just walk in, sit down in the nice air-conditioned office, and let them take care of it.
-The downside: Greek travel agents sell tickets for only a few ferry companies, so they won’t tell you about routes available from other companies.
-They also won’t tell you about the cheapest tickets.
-Instead of a slower, cheaper ferry, you could end up packed into a hydrofoil at twice the cost and no view of passing scenery.
-Since the commission for ferry tickets alone is not very high, travel agents may flat out refuse to book ferry tickets without also booking hotel reservations.
+Bottom line: waiting until your arrival in Greece to buy ferry tickets is advisable.
+The two best ways to do so are through a travel agent in the port of departure and at the port itself.
+Using a travel agent cuts down on footwork: walk in, sit in the comfortable air-conditioned office, and let them take care of it.
+The downside: Greek travel agents sell tickets for only a few ferry companies, so they won’t usually tell you about routes available from other companies.
+They also won't tell you about the cheapest tickets.
+Instead of a slower, cheaper ferry, you could end up packed into a hydrofoil at twice the cost and with no view of passing scenery.
+Since the commission for ferry tickets alone is low, travel agents may flat-out refuse to book tickets without booking hotel reservations.

 Heading straight to the port is the no-nonsense way.
-Boat ticket offices post ferry schedules for the next several days at the port, which allows for shopping around to find the route you want at a desirable price.
-In the shoulder season (April to mid-June and September to November), tickets can usually be bought an hour before scheduled departure.
-In summer (July to August), popular routes sell out quickly so it is a good idea to buy tickets a few days before sailing.
+Ticket offices post ferry schedules for the next several days at the port, which allows for shopping around to find the route you want at a desirable price.
+In the shoulder season (April to mid-June and September to November), you can usually buy tickets an hour before scheduled departure.
+Popular routes sell out quickly in summer (July to August), so purchasing tickets a few days before sailing is a good idea.

-Having an island wish list can make the Herculean labors of planning an odyssey seem like Elysium.
-The first decision may depend on the original point of departure.
-The Greek islands can be reached from Egypt, Italy, Israel, Turkey, and Cyprus, but the most island hopping options are available from Athens.
+An island wish list can make the Herculean labors of planning an odyssey seem like Elysium.
+You can reach the Greek islands from Egypt, Italy, Israel, Turkey, and Cyprus, but most island-hopping options are available from Athens.
 The next decision requires soul searching: what is most important to you?
 Partying?
 Beaches?
 Classical archeology?
 Getting to know Greek island life and culture?
 Nature?
-Deciding which islands are “must-sees” for you and knowing the islands that fall within that chain provides a more realistic idea of what is possible.
+Deciding which islands are “must-sees” for you and being aware of the islands that fall within that chain provides a more realistic idea of what is possible.
 Here is a brief run-down:

 Saronic Gulf Islands

 The Saronic Gulf Islands lie closest to Athens in the Saronic Gulf between Attica and the Peloponnese.
-Because of their proximity to Athens, they can be crowded with weekend day trippers.
+Because of their proximity to Athens, there are often crowds of weekend day-trippers.
 Though easily reached, the Saronic Gulf islands still offer a pleasant respite from the congestion of Athens.
-The northernmost Saronic Island is Aegina, with its beautiful Doric Temple of Aphaia set in a cool pine grove, and the house where Nikos Kazantzakis wrote Zorba the Greek.
-South of Aegina lies Poros, which has nice beaches but can be overrun with package tours in summer.
+The northernmost Saronic Island is Aegina, with its beautiful Doric Temple of Aphaia set in a cool pine grove and the house where Nikos Kazantzakis wrote Zorba the Greek.
+South of Aegina lies Poros, which has lovely beaches but often overflows with package tours in summer.
 Next comes gloriously car-free Hydra.
 In the 18th and 19th centuries, Hydra was a Greek shipping center and home to many wealthy sea captains whose neoclassical mansions litter the island.
 Farthest south lies Spetses, whose pine groves and decent beaches are popular with package tours.

 The Cyclades Islands

-The Cyclades, (“Encircling Islands”), lie in the central Aegean.
+The Cyclades, (“Encircling Islands”), ("Encircling Islands") lie in the central Aegean.
 Delos, the mythical birthplace of Apollo and Artemis, lies at the center of this chain.
 Delos contains one of the most significant classical archeological sites in the world.
 Once so sacred that birth and death were prohibited on this island, Delos was the ancient Greek spiritual and commercial hub of the Mediterranean.
 Today, visitors still cannot stay overnight on Delos or visit on Mondays.
-Mykonos—with its constant parties, sophisticated bars, and its sparkling white houses—also lies in the Cyclades.
-The “poor man’s Mykonos”, Paros, is the transportation hub of the Cyclades and also offers good beaches.
-Santorini boasts breathtaking sunsets from the cliff top village of Oía, black lava beaches, the remains of ancient Minoan Akrotiri, chic restaurants, boutique hotels, and one of the most jaw-dropping harbor entrances in the Mediterranean (especially as rosy-fingered dawn brightens the sky after an overnight ferry from Athens).
-Other Cycladic islands include Tinos (one of the least commercialized and popular with hikers), and car-free Folegandros with its beautiful terraced hillsides.
+Mykonos — with its constant parties, sophisticated bars, and sparkling white houses — also lies in the Cyclades.
+The "poor man's Mykonos," Paros, is the transportation hub of the Cyclades and also offers good beaches.
+Santorini boasts breathtaking sunsets from the cliff-top village of Oía, black lava beaches, the remains of ancient Minoan Akrotiri, chic restaurants, boutique hotels, and one of the most jaw-dropping harbor entrances in the Mediterranean (especially as rosy-fingered dawn brightens the sky after an overnight ferry from Athens).
+Other Cycladic islands include Tinos (one of the least commercialized and popular with hikers) and car-free Folegandros with its beautiful terraced hillsides.

 The island of The Mykonos along the shore.